-Furthermore, Council was asked to agree the appointment of Dr Kuldhir Johal as the substitute for the Hillingdon Clinical Commissioning Group Statutory (Voting) Member.
-The motion was then put to the vote and it was: RESOLVED: That: a) the Urgency decisions detailed in the report be noted; b) the Terms of Reference for the Licensing Committee be amended to include responsibility of discharging the Council's functions under the Scrap Metal Dealers Act 2013, as set out in Annex A; c) Members of the Licensing Committee authorise the Head of Democratic Services to make the necessary changes to the Terms of References of the Licensing Sub-Committees, as set out in Annex A; d) Officer Delegations to the Deputy Chief Executive and Corporal Director of Residents Services be amended, as set out in Annex B; e) Cabinet be requested to approve the necessary related guidance and fees for the Scrap Metal Dealers Act 2013; f) Authority be given to the Head of Democratic Services, is consultation with the Leader of the Council and the Licensin Committee where applicable, to make any further necessary changes to the Constitution, including officer delegations and Terms of Reference that may be required in respect of the full and proper implementation of the Scrap Metal Dealers Act 2013 and associate regulations; and g) the amendments to the statutory membership of the Health an Wellbeing Board be approved and the amendments to the co-opted membership be noted.
-33. MEMBERS' QUESTIONS (Agenda Item 7) 7.2 QUESTION SUBMITTED BY COUNCILLOR BRIDGES TO THE CABINE MEMBER FOR SOCIAL SERVICES, HEALTH & HOUSING - COUNCILLO CORTHORNE "Now that the benefit cap has been implemented across the country, could the Cabinet Member for Social Services, Health & Housing advise Council how many Hillingdon residents have been affected against the original DWP estimates?"
+- a) the Urgency decisions detailed in the report be noted; - b) the Terms of Reference for the Licensing Committee be amended to include responsibility of discharging the Council's functions under the Scrap Metal Dealers Act 2013, as set out in Annex A; - c) Members of the Licensing Committee authorise the Head of Democratic Services to make the necessary changes to the Terms of References of the Licensing Sub-Committees, as set out in Annex A; - d) Officer Delegations to the Deputy Chief Executive and Corporate Director of Residents Services be amended, as set out in Annex B: - e) Cabinet be requested to approve the necessary related guidance and fees for the Scrap Metal Dealers Act 2013; - f) Authority be given to the Head of Democratic Services, in consultation with the Leader of the Council and the Licensing Committee where applicable, to make any further necessary changes to the Constitution, including officer delegations and Terms of Reference that may be required in respect of the full and proper implementation of the Scrap Metal Dealers Act 2013 and associated regulations; and - g) the amendments to the statutory membership of the Health and Wellbeing Board be approved and the amendments to the co-opted membership be noted.

+33. MEMBERS' QUESTIONS (Agenda Item 7)

+7.2 QUESTION SUBMITTED BY COUNCILLOR BRIDGES TO THE CABINET MEMBER FOR SOCIAL SERVICES, HEALTH & HOUSING - COUNCILLOR CORTHORNE

+"Now that the benefit cap has been implemented across the country, could the Cabinet Member for Social Services, Health & Housing advise Council how many Hillingdon residents have been affected against the original DWP estimates?"

 The Cabinet Member for Social Services Health & Housing advised that the benefit cap had been implemented in Hillingdon by 30 September 2013 and had been applied to 283 of the 601 cases identified by the original Department of Work and Pensions scan.
 The cap would continue to be applied to new cases and removed from existing claimants as their circumstances changed.

-Councillor Corthorne advised that 745 residents would be impacted by the cap of Discretionary Housing Payments.
-Of these, 183 were now in employment and further 358 were in training.
+Councillor Corthorne advised that 745 residents would be impacted by the cap to Discretionary Housing Payments.
+Of these, 183 were now in employment and a further 358 were in training.

 There was no supplementary question.

-7.1 QUESTION SUBMITTED BY COUNCILLOR GARDNER TO THE LEADE OF THE COUNCIL - COUNCILLOR PUDDIFOOT "Considering this Council has paid on average £20,000 per month to Hazelmer
+7.1 QUESTION SUBMITTED BY COUNCILLOR GARDNER TO THE LEADER OF THE COUNCIL - COUNCILLOR PUDDIFOOT

+"Considering this Council has paid on average £20,000 per month to Hazelmere